In Robin, your organization's office is made up of buildings, spaces, and users. The chart below shows how the average company would be organized.

 Click the image for a larger version.

-These are most commonly rooms inside of your office, such as conference rooms and breakout spaces.
+Spaces belong to a building, and, if applicable, a level.
+These are most commonly rooms inside of your office, such as conference rooms and on demand spaces.
 You can also use spaces as a way of marking departments or common areas such as the cafeteria.
 Each space may have calendars, devices, and other information connected with it.
 Users interact with spaces directly, meaning you can easily switch the associated calendars or devices without interrupting anyone.

-Spaces belong to a location.
-You can think of the hierarchy like this: Acme Inc > Boston HQ > Big Conference Room
+You can think of the hierarchy like this: Acme Inc (Organization) > San Francisco (Campus) > 25 Broadway (Building) > Floor 3 (Level) > Conference Room (Space)